sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 <a href="" id="restartcount"></a>**RestartCount** (TPM 2.0 only)
 <p style="margin-left: 20px">This attribute reports the number of times a PC device has rebooted</p>

+<a href="" id="deppolicy"></a>**DEPPolicy**
+<p style="margin-left: 20px">A device can be trusted more if the DEP Policy is enabled on the device.</p>

+<p style="margin-left: 20px">Data Execution Prevention (DEP) Policy defines is a set of hardware and software technologies that perform additional checks on memory to help prevent malicious code from running on a system.
+Secure boot allows a limited list on x86/amd64 and on ARM NTOS locks it to on.</p>

 <p style="margin-left: 20px">DEPPolicy can be disabled or enabled by using the following commands in WMI or a PowerShell script:</p>

 -   To disable DEP, type **bcdedit.exe /set {current} nx AlwaysOff**